zeyon/MarkdownHtmlPreview/README.md

 Clone the repostiory into your [Package Directory](http://sublimetext.info/docs/en/basic_concepts.html)

-Make sure you name the directory `Markdown HTML Preview`!
+Make sure you name the directory `Markdown HTML Preview`

 Usage